matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 ## Proposal

-The proposal as thus is to then standardize a full-duplex streaming convention to be used with matrix federation.
+The proposal as thus is to then standardize a full-duplex streaming convention, to be used with matrix federation.
 This is optionally implementable, and the scope of this document is not to define specific ways to implement this stream (such as WebSockets, TCP/TLS, or other specific bi-directional network channels)